3.c) Einstein’s theories and the twin paradox

 Weakened by brightness of fix constants of boredom

 Gravity, who’s sad

-Locked up and imprisoned in imaginary tower of mathematical space-time.
+Locked up and imprisoned in the imaginary tower of mathematical space-time.

-That feels environmental gap between scientific knowledge and its basic society understanding.
+That feels the environmental gap between scientific knowledge and its underlying social understanding.

-That feels unjustly limited and exaggerated, depending on how you look, think or handle it!
+That feels unjustly limited and exaggerated, depending on how one looks, thinks or handles it!

-Nonetheless, it does not look like a simple task, convincing everybody of errors in Einstein’s theories in order to wipe them from the map –even if they were truly mistaken.
+Nonetheless, it does not look like a simple task, convincing everybody of errors in Einstein’s theories to wipe them from the map –even if they were genuinely mistaken.